Moldovans cast ballots in election between East and West

 Recent opinion polls have given a lead to the reformists, but the result could largely depend on turnout among Moldova’s large diaspora — which expressed clear support in electing Sandu as president last year.

-Moldova’s Central Electoral Commission, or CEC, has said that more than 726,000 ballots were distributed to polling stations outside the country and that 2,400 observers will monitor the election.
+Moldova’s Central Electoral Commission, or CEC, says more than 726,000 ballots were distributed to polling stations outside the country and 2,400 observers were monitoring the election.
+By 4p.m.
+Sunday, over 1 million people — more than a third of registered voters — had voted, including about 140,000 abroad.

-In last year’s presidential election, Sandu beat Moscow-friendly incumbent Igor Dodon, a Moscow-friendly former president and current leader of the Socialists, which campaigns on high social spending and traditional family values distrustful of closer ties with the West.
+In last year’s presidential election, Sandu beat Moscow-friendly incumbent Igor Dodon, the current leader of the Socialists, who campaigned on high social spending, traditional family values and a distrust of closer ties with the West.

 By STEPHEN McGRATH